0cjs/8bitdev/src/clic/objects.md

 Using separate heaps for cons cells and obdata values may speed up allocation and GC because the former heap would contain only one size of object (dword), thus lengths never need be read and that heap doesn't need regular compaction if it maintains a free list.
-(This might be done with an intrinsic constant in the car and pointer to next free entry in the cdr.)
+(This might be done with a const in the car and pointer to next free entry in the cdr.)
 But note the heap does need to be compacted before a load from external media.
 (And probably save as well, for a compact save.)

 __Tiny Heap__ for very small memory systems:
 - This is intended to compete feature-wise with 4K BASICs.